All Episodes

 I mean, insinuating that the state of Georgia is racist.

-These are these that's not onerous in any way.
+That's not onerous in any way.

-The one attorney general that has successfully defended his state's election laws at the U.S. Supreme Court.
+The one attorney general that has successfully defended his state's election laws at the U.S. Supreme Court, he's now running for Senate, is the Attorney General of Arizona, Mark Bernovich.

-Today is a win if you believe in election integrity, the attorney general said at the time.
+Today is a win if you believe in election integrity, the Attorney General said at the time.

 He joins us now.